 A full Catholic farewell typically involves three stages, and this doesn't change with cremation:

 - The Vigil (Wake): Often held at a funeral home or the church.
-This is an ideal time for the Catholic Wake Traditions like the Rosary.
+This is an ideal time for traditional devotions such as the Rosary.

 - The Funeral Mass: The central act of worship and intercession for the deceased.